 Before COVID, small businesses were steadily growing.
 During May 2019, the NFIB Small Business Optimism Index was at 105, improving the 101.2 January had.
 But this growth started stumbling when the pandemic hit.

-But the picture is already beginning to change.
-The outlook for 2021 and the following years is quite encouraging.
+this means that the picture is already beginning to change.
+The outlook for 2022 and the following years is quite encouraging.

-In early December 2020, the University of California, Los Angeles, UCLA, released a very optimistic report on how America’s economy could look in the coming years.
+In early November 2021, The Conference Board released a very optimistic report on what awaits the global economy in the coming years.

 Take advantage of the coming economic recovery